MngSebastian/tenant-form/README.md

 This is a tenant onboarding form built for Buena as part of the hiring process.

 How to run?
-Install dependencies: `npm install` and run the app: `npm run start` or go to: `https://tenant-form-ccvrn9dpa-mngsebastians-projects.vercel.app/form/name`
+Install dependencies: `npm install` and run the app: `npm run start` or go to: [`https://tenant-form-ccvrn9dpa-mngsebastians-projects.vercel.app/form/name`](https://tenant-form-rho.vercel.app/form/name)

 ## Technologies Used

-Typescript,
+Typescript

-React,
+React

-Tailwindcss,
+Tailwindcss

-Prettier for formatting,
+Prettier for formatting

-Lucide React for icons,
+Lucide React for icons